Contrasting First Northwest Bancorp (FNWB) and Its Peers

-First Northwest Bancorp (NASDAQ: FNWB) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its competitors?
-We will compare First Northwest Bancorp to related companies based on the strength of its dividends, valuation, institutional ownership, risk, earnings, profitability and analyst recommendations.
+First Northwest Bancorp (NASDAQ: FNWB) is one of 36 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its peers?
+We will compare First Northwest Bancorp to related companies based on the strength of its institutional ownership, dividends, analyst recommendations, risk, profitability, valuation and earnings.

-First Northwest Bancorp pays an annual dividend of $0.24 per share and has a dividend yield of 1.4%.
-First Northwest Bancorp pays out 21.8% of its earnings in the form of a dividend.
-As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.3% and pay out 28.8% of their earnings in the form of a dividend.
-First Northwest Bancorp has raised its dividend for 2 consecutive years.

-This is a summary of current recommendations for First Northwest Bancorp and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for First Northwest Bancorp and its peers, as reported by MarketBeat.com.

 |Sell Ratings